LiteCache Suspicious Traffic Viewer Plugin for WordPress (origin)

 STV is not a realtime logger.
 It works with imported log data and is designed for review, inspection, and pattern recognition rather than live streaming.

-Another important difference is that STV is db-less while logging.
+Another important difference is that STV is database-free while logging.
 The logger itself does not write every captured request directly into the database.
-Request data is first collected and then imported later.
-This avoids additional database load during logging and keeps the capture process lightweight.
+Request data is first collected in a log file and then imported later.
+This avoids additional database load during capture and keeps the logging process lightweight.

 The real value of STV appears when suspicious traffic is not judged too quickly.
 A single request may look harmless.
 Repeated patterns over time often reveal much more.